teddybear315/BigTime/README.md

 ## This program was written 100% by AI because I Dont Have Time™

-A comprehensive time tracking and payroll management system with client-server architecture, built with Python and PyQt6.
+A basic time tracking and payroll management system with client-server architecture, built with Python and PyQt6.

 ---